Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

 \subsection{Organization of the Paper}

 The remainder of our paper is organized as follows.
-From Section \ref{sec:model} to Section \ref{sec:proof_sketch} we focus on the entry control setting as an illustrative example of our approach: Section \ref{sec:model} presents our model and the platform objective.
+Section \ref{sec:model} presents our main model of joint entry-assignment control with time-varying demand arrival rates, and the platform objective.
 Section \ref{sec:mbp} introduces the Mirror Backpressure policy and presents our main theoretical result, i.e., a performance guarantee for the MBP policies.
-Section \ref{sec:static} introduces the static planning problem and describes the connection between the MBP policies and mirror descent.
 Section \ref{sec:proof_sketch} outlines the proof of our main result.
-In Section \ref{sec:extension}, we provide MBP policies for joint entry-assignment and joint pricing-assignment control settings and allow for time-varying demand arrival rates, demonstrating the versatility of our approach.
-In Sections~\ref{sec:shared-transportation} and \ref{sec:scrip-systems} we discuss the applications to shared transportation systems and scrip systems, respectively.
+In Section \ref{sec:extension}, we provide MBP policies for the joint pricing-assignment control setting, demonstrating the versatility of our approach.
+In Sections~\ref{sec:shared-transportation} we discuss the applications to shared transportation systems.

 \textbf{Notation.} All vectors are column vectors if not specified otherwise.
 The transpose of vector or matrix $\bx$ is denoted as $\bx^{\T}$.
-We use $\boe_i$ to denote the $i$-th unit column vector with the $i$-th coordinate being $1$ and all other coordinates being $0$, and $\mathbf{1}$ ($\bzero$) to denote the all $1$ ($0$) column vector, where the dimension of the vector will be indicated in the superscript when it is not clear from the context, e.g., $\boe_i^n$.
+We use $\boe_i$ to denote the $i$-th unit column vector with the $i$-th coordinate being $1$ and all other coordinates being $0$, and $\mathbf{1}$ ($\bzero$) to denote the all $1$ ($0$) column vector, where the dimension of the vector will be indicated in the superscript when it is not clear from the context.